Wisdom from the Worst

 So yes, your actions should align with the life you say you want.
 That means judging them.
 But here’s the trick: you can evaluate your behavior in terms of whether it moves you closer to your goals—without attaching a moral judgment to your entire identity.
 Those are two very different things.

+Here’s the practice: when rating your actions, ask yourself, “Does this bring me closer to the life I want?”
 That’s it.
 You can reflect with clarity, without spiraling into self-hate or delusion.

 And just like that, my self-esteem wasn’t “cured”—but it was liberated.